auth0/docs/articles/architecture-scenarios/b2c/authentication.md

 ## Username Password Authentication

-Nearly every B2C application provides that ability for their customers to create a new set of credentials for this company.
+Nearly every B2C application provides the ability for their customers to create a new set of credentials.
 This is a common form of authentication that all users are familiar with.

 Username Password Authentication can come in multiple flavors at Auth0.
 If your application is a greenfield application with no existing user base, then a simple Auth0 OOTB database connection will give you everything you need to start authenticating your users.
 However if you have a legacy user store (such as your own database of users or an existing LDAP system) you have a couple of different options for migrating your users, see here for more information.